There are many many Myths and Legends surrounding gold.

 The Lost Dutchman Mine

 The Lost Dutchman's Gold Mine (likewise known by comparative names) is, as indicated by legend, a rich gold mine covered up in the southwestern Joined States.
-The area is for the most part accepted to be in the Superstition Mountains, close Apache Intersection, east of Phoenix, Arizona.
-There have been numerous stories about how to discover the mine, There has even been a reperduction map sold to the location and were abouts of this famous lost mine.
+The area is, for the most part, accepted to be in the Superstition Mountains, close Apache Intersection, east of Phoenix, Arizona.
+There have been numerous stories about how to discover the mine, There has even been a reproduction map sold to the location and where about, is the famous lost mine.